v0lck3r/Network-Shredder/README.md

 + PCAP Mod : DONE
 - Design Console
 + Web Application (Table (matched packet, rule)) : DONE
-- Customize the options
 - Create the report
-- Customize the rules to detect attacks such as arp spoofing, ddos,...
+- Customize the options and Customize the rules to detect attacks such as arp spoofing, ddos,...
 - create a requirement file
 + Quite mode in condole : DONE